raywray/Genespace_For_Dummies/README.md

 ```

 ### 2. Genome annotation (`.gff3`)
-- GFF3 file describing where genes and their features are located on the genome.
+- GFF3 file describing where genes and their features are located in the genome assembly
 - Includes positions for genes, transcripts, exons, and CDS regions.
 - Must be valid GFF3 format (not all .gff files are compliant).
+GFF versions are listed in the headers of the files.

 Key fields:
-- Chromosome/contig name (must match .fna)
+- Chromosome/contig name (must match the naming syntax in the .fna file)
 - Feature type (gene, mRNA, CDS, etc.)
 - Start and end positions
 - Strand (+ or -)